List of Emmerdale characters introduced in 2007: Brenda McFarlane

 Brenda McFarlane is married to Colin McFarlane (Michael Melia).
-She appeared in 2007 and 2008.

 She first appears looking for Chas Dingle (Lucy Pargeter), who was sleeping with her husband Colin when he died.
 Chas thinks that Brenda wants revenge so she and Lexi Nicholls (Sally Oliver) prepare to run away.
 However, the following day they meet her when she turns up at Chas's house.
 To their surprise, Brenda hands them some money to thank them for killing her husband - although Colin died of natural causes.

 Brenda reappears on 17 March 2008, when Chas goes to her to ask for her help.
 Chas and Debbie Dingle (Charley Webb) are trying to help Jo Stiles (Roxanne Pallett) get rid of Charlie Sellers (Michael Keogh), a former prisoner who is staying in Jo's house and threatening her.
 Brenda agrees to allow Charlie and Chas to rob one of her nightclubs, and let him then get caught by the police.
 However, the following day things go wrong when Charlie holds the bar manager hostage with a gun.
 He and Chas escape, but Brenda later comes after Charlie with a "heavy".
 She tells Charlie to leave and he has no choice but to agree.